 Unfortunately, being a fairly pleasant Sunday morning meant that this route was a favourable destination for dog walkers and families.
 Obviously I have nothing against either, it just meant a lot of stoppages waiting for dogs and children to be called over.
 This in-turn interrupted my rhythm and wasted energy by having to repeatedly start on an incline.
 After a fair few miles of this forested route that seemed to drag on forever, I made it to Yelverton and from their it wasn’t long till Tavistock.

-This is where things started to get interesting.
+At this point in the Devon Coast to Coast, is where things started to get interesting.
 Coming from Tavistock, I had decided to follow the cycle path and take the more direct route (direct being the optimal word) to Okehampton through Peter Tavy and the outskirts of Dartmoor.
 Getting to Peter Tavy was mostly uphill on country roads but manageable as it was fairly sheltered, it was once out of Peter Tavy that things got more challenging.
 Firstly, the route takes you through an off-road section that was impossible to cycle on anything but a mountain bike so I had to get off and push for a good kilometre, and secondly, once back on the road I was facing the full force of strong headwinds in open terrain, meaning there was nothing I could do but solider on.
 This obviously had an impact both mentally and physically.

 I thought my luck was turning when found a long downhill stretch and I allowed myself to enjoy the mile long freewheel to the bottom.
 It was only here that I confirmed my fears and realised that I had indeed gone the wrong way!
 Needless to say I was more than relieved when I finally reached the start of the granite way in Okehampton a bit later than expected.